spectrum-dev/django-block-monolith/README.md

 ## Running CLI and Specific Tests
 - `docker-compose run --rm block-monolith /bin/bash`
 - This will now boot up a shell of the block-monolith
-- To run tests specifically on modules of code (for example, Signal Blocks ->  Test Saddle Block -> GetSaddleType), run `./manage.py test signal_blocks.tests.test_saddle_block.GetSaddleType`.
+- To run tests specifically on modules of code (for example, Signal Blocks ->  Test Saddle Block -> GetSaddleType), run `./manage.py test signal_block.tests.test_saddle_block.GetSaddleType`.